danny-briskin/danny-briskin.github.io/docs/_posts/2020-08-01-how-to-get-rid-of-boilerplate-code-adding-more-flexibility-with-aop.markdown

 There are a few hidden discrepancies in using AspectJ library:
 * Some versions are not compatible with popular frameworks (like Spring and Lombok.
 The one used here (1.9.5) is fully compatible
 * It is not easy to setup proper amount of logging.
 It is either too much or too few.
-Deep knowledge of logging technique is required.
+A deep knowledge of logging technique is needed.
 In addition, you can create several annotations to disable/enable logging process and make your logging in advice methods dependent on it.
 * Some objects are hard to log because their toString() method does not exist or does logging in inappropriate way.
 You need to know Java Reflection API well to be able to convert complex objects into String correctly.
 * The main drawback of AOP is that program flow is obscured and a very fragile sometimes.
 One should consider using plugins to popular IDE to visualize weaving and make sure that all changes made will not break another part of application

 # Summary

-AOP is a very powerful and flexible tool to code less.
-On the other hand, the tool is much more low-level that Lombok.
+AOP is a powerful and flexible tool to code less.
+On the other hand, the tool is much more low-level than Lombok.
 Knowledge in additional spheres is required in addition to Java core.
 In combination with Java Reflection API and Spring framework (will be discussed in next articles) one can create a reliable, automatically reusable, hidden (from business logic part) code instead of hundred times repeatable boilerplate code.